samcodes2/SQL-Queries/README.md

 --ok let's keep going

-select id,FirstName,LastName,Age
+--select id,FirstName,LastName,Age
-from Customer
+--from Customer
-where FirstName = 'Terry'
+--where FirstName = 'Terry'
-and LastName like 'Muffin%'
+--and LastName like 'Muffin%'
 --the '%' gives anything with 'Muffin'

-select id,FirstName,LastName,Age
+--select id,FirstName,LastName,Age
-from Customer
+--from Customer
-where FirstName = 'Terry'
+--where FirstName = 'Terry'
-and LastName like 'Muffin_'
+--and LastName like 'Muffin_'
 --the '_' gives anything with 'Muffin', but it MUST have the additional character too

 update Customer
-Set Age = 20
+Set Age = 33
 where FirstName = 'Terry'
 and LastName = 'Fun'